 Tibetan astrology is a discipline, which has roots in Indian and Chinese astrology, the local Bon religion and the Buddhist Kalachakra Tantra.
 It is used in the compilation of the calendar, which is in the form of an almanac.
 The calendar is very important in the day-to-day life of Tibetans as they refer it for to ensure that their actions are in line with the universe.

 Ancient Tibetan Astrology was based on the numerical calculation and the system of “appraisal and appreciation”: a knowledge based upon experiences and inferences drawn over ages.

-Tibetan Elemental Astrology (Byung-rTsis) is based on the twelve year cycle, the five elements, the eight par-kha ot trigrams and nine sme-wa or magic square numbers.
-These are used to construct horoscopes along with the four major factors viz. life span, physical condition, economic and political condition and overall fortune in business and occupation.
+Tibetan Elemental Astrology (Byung-rTsis) is based on the twelve year cycle, the five elements, the eight par-kha or trigrams and nine sme-wa or magic square numbers, used to construct horoscopes along with the four major factors, viz. lifespan, physical condition, economic and political condition and overall fortune in business and occupation.

 The Tibetan system of Astronomy (sKar-rTsis) has its roots in the Shri Kalchakra Tantra and the Arising Vowel system (dByangs-char), which assigns a specific vowel to each day of the month and predicts its effects on the life of an individual.

 A Tibetan astrologer will use his expertise to guide people on almost all facets of life, like the best time to harvest, horoscope compatibility for marriage, weather forecasts, business activities and travel.
 In the event of negative outcomes, the astrologer suggests religious practices to eliminate obstacles.
 At the birth of a child, the natal chart is prepared and if there are any negative planetary influences, special rituals are recommended to remove them.
 In the event of death of a person, a death chart is prepared to advise on the exact rituals of the funeral.
 Even the timing of medication is determined by use of this traditional discipline.